caiodomingues/react-redux/README.md

 # React-Redux

 This project was made for studying purposes, the code is not really the best (I could've splitted between components and folders correctly, but tried to keep everything "compact" 😅).
+There's nothing special visually, but you can test it [here](https://react-redux-usereducer.vercel.app/)

 ## Why?